uk-gov-mirror/hmcts.rd-judicial-data-load/README.md

 # Building and deploying the application
 Building the application
 The project uses Gradle as a build tool.
-It already contains ./gradlew wrapper script, so there's no need to install gradle.
+It already contain ./gradlew wrapper script, so there's no need to install gradle.

 To build the project execute the following command:
   ./gradlew build